 Bake:

-Transfer the dish to the hot oven and bake for 20 to 23 minutes, until the enchiladas are warmed through and the cheese is melted and bubbly.
+Carefully slide the dish into the hot oven and bake for 20 to 23 minutes, until the enchiladas are heated through and the cheese is melted and bubbly.

 Optional Top: A Lite Broil